 If You Were Cited for a Compliance Ticket

 If you were issued a citation for having defective equipment on the vehicle you were driving, not having proof of registration or insurance, not having your license with you at the time of your stop, having illegally tinted windows, driving on a suspended license (without knowledge), having an expired registration or insurance, or not having timely changed the address on your license and you have since fixed the problem or obtained the necessary paperwork to show that you are now in compliance, you may file your proof of compliance with the Clerk at least three business days prior to your scheduled hearing along with a letter requesting a dismissal of your case.
-Upon receipt of said proof, the Court will review your paperwork and if it is in order, enter an order dismissing your case.
+Upon receipt of said proof, the Court will review your paperwork and if it is in order, an order will be entered dismissing your case.
 If you elect to timely file proof of compliance with the Clerk, you should check the Clerk's website to see if your case has been dismissed prior to your scheduled hearing.
 If your case has been dismissed, you do not need to attend your scheduled remote hearing.

-What to Expect at Your Pretrial Hearing
+What to Expect at the Pretrial Hearing

 The presiding traffic hearing officer will ask you if you wish to resolve your traffic infraction case at the pretrial hearing.
 If you would like to close your case at that time, you may do so by either entering a plea of guilty or no contest.
 A no contest plea simply means that you are not admitting the charges nor contesting them and instead are willing to accept a penalty for them.
 If you enter a guilty or no contest plea, the Traffic Hearing Officer will look at your citation and driving record and tell you what the penalty will be.
 You will be given sufficient time to pay your penalty and/or attend driving school, if ordered.
 Alternatively, if you wish to maintain your previously entered plea of not guilty, the Clerk will give you a trial date for you to attend a few weeks after your pretrial hearing.

-What to Expect at Your Trial
+What to Expect at Trial

 The state has the burden of proof in a civil traffic infraction case to try to prove you guilty beyond and to the exclusion of reasonable doubt.
 Because of this, the officer will be asked to testify first.
 At the conclusion of the officer's testimony, you have the right to ask the officer questions commonly known as cross-examination.
-If there are other witnesses that have been subpoenaed by the Clerk, they will testify next and you have the right to cross-examine them, as well.
+If there are other witnesses that have been subpoenaed by the Clerk, they will testify next and you will have the right to cross-examine them, as well.
 You then have the right to testify in your own behalf, although you don't have to if you don't want to.
 You may also call witnesses to testify in your behalf and produce evidence.
 If you are going to produce evidence at your trial, you must do so in compliance with the directions listed above under the heading Additional information about your civil traffic infraction hearing.
 The Traffic Hearing Officer may ask questions of you or any of the witnesses who have testified.
 At the conclusion of the trial, the Traffic Hearing Officer will announce his/her findings as to whether you are guilty or not guilty.
 If you are found not guilty, that will conclude your remote hearing.
 If you are found guilty, the Court will look at your driving record to determine the appropriate penalty and give you time to pay it.
 Should you lose your trial, you have the right to appeal that decision to the next highest court so long as you file your Notice of Appeal with the Clerk within 30 days of the date of your trial.